AdityaSinha2305/ForkTheCaptcha/README.md

 <br>

 ## 🧑‍💻 How to Contribute
 We'd love for you to contribute to ForkTheCaptcha and make it better!
-You can:
+You can add new features, make desgin responsive, fix any issue or bug.

+To contribute:

 1. Fork & Star⭐ this repository : [https://github.com/AdityaSinha2305/ForkTheCaptcha.git](https://github.com/AdityaSinha2305/ForkTheCaptcha.git)